meganz/mpenc_doc/source/background.rst

 .. [#rejn] We don't yet have a good model of what it should precisely mean to
     *rejoin* a session.
 This "happens to work" with what we've implemented, but is not easily extensible to asynchronous messaging.
-Specifically, it's unclear how best to consistently define the relative ordering of messages.
-    We will revisit this topic in future and explore it in more depth.
+Specifically, it's unclear how best to consistently define the relative ordering of messages across all members.
+We will explore this topic in more depth in the future.

 Security properties
 ===================